 With IAM roles, the thing you’re authenticating from and the thing you’re authenticating to are both AWS, but there are also systems that support automatically-provisioned credentials across different companies and services.
 One of the most common is Open ID Connect (OIDC), which is an open protocol for authentication.
 Not all services support OIDC, but in the cases where it is supported, it’s usually a more secure choice than machine user credentials, as OIDC gives you not only automatically-provisioned credentials (so no manual copy/paste), but also short-lived credentials that expire after a configurable period of time (e.g., one hour).

-One place where OIDC is supported is between AWS and GitHub.
-To set up OIDC with AWS and GitHub, you configure your AWS account to trust an identity provider (IdP), such as GitHub, whose identity AWS can verify cryptographically, and then you can grant that provider permissions to assume specific IAM roles, subject to certain conditions: e.g., you can only use this IAM role from certain repos or branches.
+Conveniently for us, AWS supports OIDC authentication with GitHub.
+To set it up, you configure your AWS account to trust an identity provider (IdP), such as GitHub, whose identity AWS can verify cryptographically, and then you grant that provider permissions to assume specific IAM roles, subject to certain conditions, such as limiting which repos and branches can assume that IAM role (learn more about GitHub OIDC here).
+Since OIDC is a more secure option than machine user credentials, let’s try it out in the next section.

 Let’s set up an OIDC provider and IAM roles so that the automated tests you wrote for the lambda-sample